Brain Aneurysm Repair – Indications, Procedure, Risk

 • You may have general anesthesia and a breathing tube.
 Or, you may be given medicine to relax you, but not enough to put you to sleep.

 • Contrast material is injected through the catheter.
-This allows the surgeon to view the arteries and the aneurysm on a monitor in the operating room.
+This allows the surgeon to view the and the aneurysm on a monitor in the operating room.

 • Thin metal wires are put into the aneurysm.
 They then coil into a mesh ball.
 For this reason, the procedure is also called coiling.
 Blood clots that form around this coil prevent the aneurysm from breaking open and bleeding.
 Sometimes stents (mesh tubes) are also put in to hold the coils in place.